When Father Was Away on Business: Reception

 The writer Danilo Kiš described the film as "an artistic and moral endeavour."

-In The New York Times, Janet Maslin credited the film for " a humorous, richly detailed portrait" of its characters.
+In The New York Times, Janet Maslin credited the film for "a humorous, richly detailed portrait" of its characters.
 Time critic Richard Corliss said the film was worth seeing despite the lack of glamorous settings or characters.
 Variety staff called it "rather witty commentary" and compared it to Czechoslovak comedy films in the 1960s.
 John Simon of the National Review described When Father Was Away on Business as "a film of undaunted honesty and unswerving intelligence, borne out aloft by humor, heartache, satire and compassion-an unbeatable combination".

 In his 2015 Movie Guide, Leonard Maltin awarded it three and a half stars, praising it as "Captivating".
 In 2016, The Hollywood Reporter ranked it the 26th best film to win the Palme d'Or, citing it for depicting how "humor and the almost mystical power of family trumps all."

-The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.